fatt21/fatt/README.md

 **Note**: code in this repository runs CPU-intense machine learning training and verification tasks, which may be not suitable for home computers.
 Most experiment are repeated a number of times (usually 1000) to ensure statistical relevance, resulting in high running time and overall computational costs.

+**Note 2**: This repository is intended as a snapshot to allow experimental replication and will not be maintained.
+Please refer to https://github.com/abstract-machine-learning/meta-silvae for questions, issues or contributions.

 ## Requirements

 * Python3